widap/widap-analysis/README.md

 WIDAP's data analysis scripts and notebooks

 This repo includes WIDAP's research code (June 2017 - Present).
-The notebooks and scripts address the following (inexhaustive):
+The notebooks and scripts address the following:

 0. __Common:__ Functions common to all other scripts.
 1. __Trends:__ High-level generation and emissions trends in the Western Interconnection over the last 17 years.